 Where to go

-Please arrive at the Surgical Day Hospital (SDH) at 1275 York Avenue.
-This is the main building of MSKCC.
+Please arrive at the Surgical Day Hospital (SDH) at 1275 York Avenue between East 67th and East 68th Streets.
+This is the main building of MSK.
 Take the M elevator to the 2nd floor.

 What to expect